monero-project/monero/README.md

 See [LICENSE](LICENSE).

+# Contributing

+If you want to help out, see [CONTRIBUTING](CONTRIBUTING.md) for a set of guidelines.

 ## Monero software updates and consensus protocol changes (hard fork schedule)

 Monero uses a fixed-schedule hard fork mechanism to implement new features.
 This means that users of Monero (end users and service providers) need to run current versions and update their software on a regular schedule.
 Here is the current schedule, versions, and compatibility.